-Yes, however, it can get a little tricky.
-First of all, in order to file a successful claim, you’d need to be able to prove your package was actually delivered and then stolen, which can be a challenge.
-If the package wasn’t actually delivered, the fault would return to the sender.
-This is why large online retailers like Amazon have started photographing package deliveries, so they can’t be held liable if your package disappears later.
-If your package was delivered and then stolen, it becomes your responsibility.
+According to insurance expert Paul Martin, homeowners insurance does cover package theft, but it can get a little tricky.
+To file a successful claim, you’d need to be able to prove your package was delivered and then stolen, which can be a challenge.
+If the package wasn’t actually delivered, the fault would return to the sender, which is why large online retailers like Amazon photograph their package deliveries, so they can’t be held liable if a delivered package disappears.
+If your package was delivered and then stolen, it's considered your responsibility.

-What insurance companies refer to as “mysterious disappearance” doesn’t always indicate a theft.
-If you were able to provide proof of package theft, the issue would then become if the value of the goods you ordered exceeded your insurance policy’s deductible.
-Renters insurance deductibles can be lower, often between $250-$500, but homeowners insurance deductibles are typically one percent of the total value of your home.
-Unless what you ordered was really expensive, it’s unlikely to exceed this amount.
+What insurance companies refer to as a “mysterious disappearance” of a package or other object doesn’t always indicate a theft.
+Even if you can provide proof of package theft, the issue is when the value of the goods you ordered exceeded your insurance policy’s deductible.
+Renters insurance deductibles can be lower, often between $250-$500, but home insurance deductibles are typically one percent of the total value of your home.
+Unless what you ordered was really expensive, it’s unlikely it will exceed this amount.

 TrustedChoice.com Article | Reviewed by Paul Martin